medeirosinacio/eventware/README.md

-# Event-Syncer
+# Eventware

-The Event Syncer simplifies personal schedule management by automatically syncing events from various sources to your preferred calendar tool.
+The EventWare simplifies personal schedule management by automatically syncing events from various sources to your preferred calendar tool.
 Stay updated on sports, tech, UFC, and Formula 1 events effortlessly with our intuitive platform.
 Say goodbye to missed appointments – Event Syncer keeps you in the loop.